Seattle Man's Toilet Kit For The Homeless Brings Privacy, Opens Doors

 Lloyd is also well aware that to some, what he's doing looks like enabling.

 "I'm quite happy to accept that," he says.
 "And I try to own that, and I always feel like I have to do enough that any of that, I'm sort of counterbalancing.
-I have a saying, that is: 'If you have moral clarity, you aren't in deep enough.'"
+I have a saying, that is: 'If you have moral clarity, you aren't in deep enough.' "

-Lloyd says getting in deep — starting with the basics and then forging a human connection — can pay off.
+Lloyd says starting with the basics and then forging a human connection can pay off.

-For example, there was an elderly man who'd been living outside.
-Lloyd says he'd given the man a toilet and continued to check in on him over the years.
+For example, there was an elderly man who had been living outside.
+Lloyd says he had given the man a toilet and continued to check in on him over the years.
 Then the man, whose health was failing, was hospitalized.

-With no family in the picture, Mark Lloyd would go visit him.
+With no family in the picture, Lloyd would visit him.
 Eventually, he offered to contact the man's estranged daughter.
 He agreed.

 "And I was sitting there with my phone with one of these video chats, with them talking for the first time in years.
 And they ended up getting together.
 And he still can be a challenging person, but he's reconciled with his daughter," Lloyd says.

-This only happened, says Mark Lloyd, because he'd gotten to know this man as a human being — a connection that, in this case and many others, started with a toilet.
+This only happened, says Lloyd, because he had gotten to know this man as a human being — a connection that, in this case and many others, started with a toilet.